jenkinsci/btc-embeddedplatform-plugin/README.md

 Profile Creation requires either a TargetLink model or C-Code in combination with a CodeModel.xml architecture description.

-_The “profileLoad” step or any of the "profileCreate" steps are a mandatory starting point for all automation workflows._
+_The "profileLoad" step or any of the "profileCreate" steps are a mandatory starting point for all automation workflows._

 Property | Description | Example Value(s)